2008 WPA World Ten-ball Championship: Tournament summary

 and claimed an upset victory over Wu, 13-11.
 He said of his win: "I've waited 16 years for this and have to enjoy the moment.
 I had mixed feelings and I was looking back at my disappointments in the past.
 I was ranked first in the world [earlier in the decade] but I have never won a world championship.
 I saved my best game for the finals.
 I really wanted to dictate the tempo of the game, but the breaks just didn’t go my way.
 It was a good game.
 I played well this time.
 He was a tough player but I made fewer mistakes than him.
 It was a dream come true for me and I'm happy to win the title here in the Philippines.
 I would love to be back here."

 Appleton was also quoted as saying: "Pool is an easy choice for me as a sport as I have to choose among boxing, football and pool among others.
 But this victory is sweeter for me and I have to dedicate this to my parents, whose relationship is in the rocks.
 With the $100,000 grand prize, first, I have to give some to my parents, because we had a difficult way of living."

 Wu, nicknamed Taisun ("Little Genius") settled for the runner-up prize of $40,000, and remarked, "I didn't have a good break in the last game and that was crucial to me."
 In the third-place battle, Feijen defeated Pulpul, 11-8, and received $25,000 (₱1,178,000) to Pulpul's $15,000.

 WPA president Ian Anderson announced: "This early, there's a strong clamor for the WTBC and it will definitely be back next year in Manila.
 It will be staged October of next year and there's also the Philippine Open to be held June 2009.
 I think Manila is the best place to go in hosting pool and it is living up to its billing as the pool Mecca in Asia."
-The event would later return in 2009.